-- your beneficial interest - your share of the property after any secure debts (like a mortgage) have been paid
+Your home might be sold depending on your equity - your share after any secured debts (like a mortgage) have been paid.

-The beneficial interest and legal ownership are transferred to your trustee.
-This means you can’t sell the property or claim any money from a sale.
+The equity and legal ownership are transferred to your trustee.
+This means you cannot sell the property or claim any money from a sale.

-A bankruptcy restriction or notice is added to your property’s entry in the land register confirming this.
+A bankruptcy restriction or notice is added to your property’s entry in the land register to say this.

-A bankruptcy restriction can be removed if it’s been added to your property by mistake.
-Send Land Registry a signed statement saying you aren’t the bankrupt and an application to change the register for a property.
+It can only be removed if it’s been added to your property by mistake.
+Send HM Land Registry a signed statement saying you are not bankrupt and an application to change the register for a property.

-A ‘Form J Restriction’ is added to your property’s entry in the land register.
-This means your trustee will be told of any dealings connected with your home, eg if you try to sell it.
+A ‘Form J restriction’ is added to your property’s entry in the land register.
+This means your trustee will be told of any dealings connected with your home, for example if you try to sell it.

-A Form J restriction can be removed if you can prove you (as the bankrupt) don’t have a share in the property, eg if your partner owns the property.
-The owner has to send Land Registry a signed statement saying they aren’t the bankrupt and an application for the cancellation of a Form J restriction.
+It can be removed if you can prove you (as the bankrupt) do not have a share in the property, for example if your partner owns the property.
+The owner has to send HM Land Registry a signed statement saying they are not the bankrupt person and an application for the cancellation of a Form J restriction.

 Stop the sale of your home